 Whether alone or in a group, some men were destined to die gloriously and be forever remembered in history.
 In the face of guaranteed annihilation, these men made their stands, ready to give their all against insurmountable odds.
 Here are the most heroic last stands in military history.

 Also worth checking out: The 11 Most Important Battles In History

 How glorious fall the valiant, sword in hand, in front of battle for their native land! – Tyrtaeus

-Immortalized in legends and re-popularized in modern day with the release of the film ‘300’, the battle of Thermopylae involved a small force of Greek soldiers, lead by Leonidas, fare against a much larger Persian Army.
+Immortalized in legends and re-popularized in modern day with the release of the film ‘300’, the battle of Thermopylae involved a small force of Greek soldiers, led by Leonidas, fare against a much larger Persian Army.
 For three days, the Greek successfully defended the critical passageway against the onslaught of Persia advance.
-Though their sacrifice turned out to be in vain, the battle itself became a symbol of bravery in the face of overwhelming odds.
+Through their sacrifice turned out to be in vain, the battle itself became a symbol of bravery in the face of overwhelming odds.

-Contrary to popular beliefs, Leo and his company of 300 did not stood alone in the battle but had their ranks bolstered by soldiers from other city-states.
+Contrary to popular beliefs, Leo and his company of 300 did not stand alone in the battle but had their ranks bolstered by soldiers from other city-states.
 The combined army stood at around 7000 men.